14 Simple Wood Lathe Projects — Tools & Decorations For Your Home

 wooden Candle Holder

-As our contractors have said, round and hollow as well as elongated designs are the best places to start.
+As I said, round and hollow as well as elongated designs are the best places to start.
 Even if you are an experienced woodworker, it never hurts to revert back to the basics once in a while to polish your skills.
 A candle holder is also a great way to showcase your taste for art as they are also highly customizable and can also sell for money like pens.

 14. Clock